Sports coaches/officials coach and instruct athletes, and are the officials in charge of sporting events.

 What are the chances of getting a job?

-Few sports are played year-round in New Zealand.
-This means most sports coaches/officials need a second job, or have to work part of the year overseas to make a living.
+It is difficult to find work as a sports coach/official, as few sports are played year-round in New Zealand.
+This means most sports coaches/officials need a second job to make a living.

 Types of employers varied